Mamurooyiboluawhore/swagger/drf.md

 In this tutorial, we introduced Django Rest Framework and Swagger UI to a Django project.
 We created models, serializers, views, and URLs for our API endpoints.
 Additionally, we configured Swagger
 In conclusion, Django REST Framework Swagger is a powerful tool that allows developers to easily document and interact with their APIs using an intuitive UI.
 By following these instructions, you should be able to integrate

+Some of the importance of integrating swagger docs in the backend of your code includes:
+- Automated documentation of API
+- Testing and debugging